richardantonio228/doblebbarbershop/README.md

 This is my first repository.
-It is about a barbershop when client can login in and make an appointment.
+It is about a barbershop when clients can login in and make their appointment.